Storia-AI/sage/README.md

 <br>
 <summary><strong>Optional</strong></summary>

+- By default, we use an <a href="https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-6-v2">open-source re-ranker</a>.
+For higher accuracy, you can use <a href="https://cohere.com/rerank">Cohere</a>, <a href="https://developer.nvidia.com/blog/enhancing-rag-pipelines-with-re-ranking/">NVIDIA</a> or <a href="https://jina.ai/reranker/">Jina</a>:

+    ```
+    export COHERE_API_KEY=...
+    export NVIDIA_API_KEY=...
+    export JINA_API_KEY=...
+    ```

+    We are seeing significant gains in accuracy from these proprietary rerankers.

-If you are planning on indexing GitHub issues in addition to the codebase, you will need a GitHub token:
+- If you are planning on indexing GitHub issues in addition to the codebase, you will need a GitHub token:

     export GITHUB_TOKEN=...

 ## Running it